tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 # Efficient DataFlow

 This tutorial gives an overview of how to build an efficient DataFlow, using ImageNet dataset as an example.
 Our goal in the end is to have a __Python generator__ which yields preprocessed ImageNet images and labels as fast as possible.
-Since it is simply a generator interface, you can use the DataFlow in other Python-based frameworks (e.g. Keras) or your own code as well.
+Since it is simply a generator interface, you can use the DataFlow in any Python-based frameworks (e.g. PyTorch, Keras) or your own code as well.

 **What we are going to do**: We'll use ILSVRC12 dataset, which contains 1.28 million images.